Diosmin: Adverse effects

 In some 10% of users, diosmin causes mild gastrointestinal disorders or skin irritations (hives, itching), stomach pain, nausea, heart arrhythmias, or anemia.
 Preliminary research indicates no evidence of toxicity.
 The US Food and Drug Administration (FDA) concluded in 2001 that there was inadequate evidence on which to base an expectation of safety.
 As of 2013, the FDA did not revise this position.

 Regulatory status

 Diosmin is distributed in the U.S. as a dietary supplement called Daflon.
-Diosmin is not approved as a prescription drug in the United States or Europe.
+Diosmin is not approved as a prescription drug in the United States, although it is available as over-the-counter or prescription-only drug in Europe sold under name Detralex among others.
 Phlebotonics are not approved in Germany, and are restricted in Spain only for the treatment of chronic venous diseases.